gregk27/FRCMocks/README.md

 # FRCMocks
-This is a repository containing classes that can be used to mock behaviour of various FRC components.
+This is a library containing classes that can be used to mock behaviour of various FRC components.

 Additionally, classes are included that allow for manually pumping the scheduler when testing.
 These are derived from https://github.com/robototes/2020_Template.